Njuelle/how-to-dashboard/part2.md

 ```bash
 $ docker-compose up
 ```
-If everything is correct the terminal should display logs for all the services we just configured.
-To be sure, you can check if kuzzle Backend is working correctly by opening http://localhost:7512?pretty=true in your favorite browser, you should see a list of routes exposed by Kuzzle Backend.
+If all goes well the terminal should display logs for all the services we just configured.
+To be sure, you can check if kuzzleis working correctly by opening http://localhost:7512?pretty=true in your favorite browser, you should see a list of routes exposed by Kuzzle.

-Your stack is ready!
+Your stack is up and ready!
 Now you can open Kibana and create amazing visualizations!

-## 2- Configuring Kibana and Kuzzle Backend
+## 2- Configuring Kibana and Kuzzle

-Before creating charts with Kibana, we have to configure it.
-Open http://localhost:5601 in a browser and you should see the Kibana management page.
+Before we can create charts with Kibana, we need to configure it.
+Open http://localhost:5601 in a browser to access Kibana’s management page.

 First, we need to tell Kibana where to find our timestamps.

-As a reminder, document send by our IoT device have a meta field ```_kuzzle_info.createdAt```
+Note that documents sent by our multi-sensor device have a meta field named ```_kuzzle_info.createdAt``` that contains a timestamp for when the data was generated.

 ```json
 {